apilayer pdflayer logo

 About this API

 The apilayer pdflayer API provides a straightforward service to convert HTML content or URLs into PDF documents.
-This functionality is useful for developers who need to generate PDF versions of web pages or HTML content dynamically, such as for reports, invoices, or archiving purposes.
+This functionality is useful for developers needing to generate printable or archivable versions of web pages or HTML content dynamically.

 02